DMM Dragon 2 Cam Review

 I’ll note that the omission of the thumb loop limits the functionality for aid climbing.
 The lack of a high clip-in point mean three inches would be lost on each placement.
 But for most climbers, this wont be an issue.

 The biggest standout feature of the DMM Dragon Cams is the nice long extendable Dyneema sling.
 It’s like having a quickdraw already on your cam, making extending placements simple and quick.
 While the weight savings of the Dragons over the Camalots is marginal (5-10%), the further savings can prove substantial if you have the discipline to bring fewer draws.
 Furthermore, the Dyneema sling absorbs less water than nylon, making it an ideal choice for alpine and mixed climbing.
-The bar tacking has been shortened from the previous generation.

 Extending the Dragons is identical to an alpine draw (place, unclip all, clip the one with the bar tack, pull).
 As a matter of personal preference, I insist that all carabiners on my alpine draws feature a notchless nose to prevent snagging and finding a colour coordinated rackpack without a notch isn’t easy.
 I’ve had luck with the Black Diamond Oz ($9 each) but prefer the DMM Chimera ($16 each).